sarthaxxxxx/Attention-is-all-you-need/README.md

 The model architecture might not be 100% accurate, but is enough to give a major insight into how 'Transformers' work, as suggested by the authors.

+The main() consists of a randomly chosen set of inputs and targets, just for the sake of checking if the model works or not.
+(NOT FROM ANY DATASET)